LuceStudio/tacofancy/seasonings/quick_and_dirty_spice_mix.md

 Quick and Dirty Spice Mix
 =========================

 I’m not going to make a lot of big assumptions here.
 You own a skillet of some sort.
-You have some jars of jankity-ass spices from who-knows-when.
+You have some jars of jankity spices from who-knows-when.
 You want to eat some tacos within the next, like, fifteen minutes.
-I got you covered, bachelor(ette).
+I got you covered.

 * 2 Tbsp all-purpose flour
 * 2 1/2 tsp. chili powder